 Absorption policy at Coranderrk

-Striking at the very identity of the Kulin people, the law had a devastating impact on the community at Coranderrk and other Aboriginal stations, halving resident populations and splitting families.
+The law struck at the very identity of the Kulin people.
+It had a devastating impact on the community at Coranderrk and other Aboriginal stations, halving resident populations and splitting families.

 In our collection